torsteingrindvik/html-strong/examples/hacker-news/README.md

 For HTML which uses deprecated attributes, a file with [extra css](static/news-extra.css) is used instead.

+### Extras

+Set env var `SAVE_STORIES` to make the background worker save the stories to `stories.json` every time it fetches new stories.

+Set env var `LOAD_STORIES` to use this same file to load stories from this file as well instead of doing network requests.

 ## How it works

 The HTML structure is generated when a GET request lands on the correct route (`/`) in the Axum server.